Increase Play, Increase Learning

 - Opt for a family ballgame rather than watching that next episode on Netflix

 Why We Implement Breaks at Camp

-At Classroom Antics, we implement movement breaks into our 3-hour camp days, and time and time again, the results of these breaks show.
-Sometimes parents ask why if they are paying for camp, that we include breaks?
-Well, we believe parents are getting the most out of their money with these quick breaks!
-Instructors can attest to time outside on a playground, or inside in a gym as a way to allow campers to play, use their imaginations and work together.
-Ask any veteran instructor and they’ll tell you that the 15-30 minute breaks during camp are the perfect way to reel in a short-attention, wild class.
-When kids begin not listening or raising the volume, it is almost a subconscious call for time to play.
-Once they get that movement break, they are ready to focus, get along with one another and create within the classroom again.
+At Classroom Antics, we implement play breaks into our summer camp days.
+Time and time again, the results of these breaks show better focus on learning.
+Ask any instructor and they’ll tell you the breaks during camp are a really return the focus back on education.
+When kids begin not listening or raising the volume, it is almost a subconscious call to increase play.
+Once they get that movement break, they are ready to focus and create within the classroom again.